-According to the online news source DW, global marijuana use has risen 60 percent in the past decade.
-Marijuana is the most-used recreational drug around the world.
+Marijuana is the most-used recreational drug around the world, after alcohol.
 While it’s strictly forbidden in some countries, the United States and Canada have embraced the substance for its potential tax revenue.

-According to a 2019 World Drug Report, nearly 200 million people smoke marijuana around the world.
+According to the World Health Organization’s 2019 World Drug Report, nearly 200 million people smoke marijuana around the world.
 It may be difficult to determine if this is good or bad because of the miniscule evidence we have for the long-term effects of pot use.

 In the United States, there has been an inconsistent approach to regulation.
 While some states will charge someone with possession, others boast of its legality.
 This is evident on the Kansas and Colorado border, where pot smokers can be arrested and charged with hefty fines and jail time if they bring the substance into Kansas.